brainsmoke/usb_proto/firmware/usb_serial/README.md

-# usb serial proof of concept
+# usb serial to uart

 ```
 make -C ../libopencm3/ # if not done already